One of the greatest venture building success stories is GCash, one of the most popular mobile wallets in the Philippines.

 Instead of memorizing and texting long codes and keywords, now users could just tap on their smartphone to pay bills, send money, load their accounts, and more.
 The app was very similar to what we have today, albeit with much fewer functions.

-This convenience and accessibility were key to capturing the market, especially during the pandemic when digital payments were preferred over cash and card.
+This convenience and accessibility were key to capturing the market, especially during the pandemic when many people preferred digital payments over cash and card.

 GCash’s QR code-based payment service further made the payment platform more convenient.